hackerb9/vt340test/locator/locator.md

 The VT340 manual describes two ways to read input from a locator
 device: ReGIS and GIN.
-Various terminal emulators from DEC also implemented a third method, DEC Locator Mode, which the VT340 does _not_ support.
+Various terminal emulators from DEC also implemented a third method, [DEC Locator Mode], which the VT340 does _not_ support.

-### ReGIS test
+### ReGIS locator test

 ReGIS mouse tracking can be configured to work in either _1-shot mode_ which request a single location or _multimode_ which keeps sending mouse data until it is turned off.
 The following scripts test those modes.
-One-shot is quite simple to use and allows arrows keys to move the grapics input cursor.
+One-shot is quite simple to use, even without a mouse.

 * [locator1shot.sh][]